bbellify/sucsandsched-backend/README.md

 ### [GET] /api/potlucks

 - Get all potlucks
   - Returns an array of all potlucks with their properties.
-Organizer/username are the same person, returns username attribute for convenience
+Organizer/username are the same person, returns username property for convenience

 _What you receive:_